atelierspierrot/web-syndication-analyzer/README.md

-rss-analyzer
+web-syndication-analyzer
 ============

-A PHP package to manipulate RSS feeds.
+A PHP package to manipulate syndication feeds.